 How to Submit:

 We only consider e-mail submissions from this site (via Submittable).
 Editors review work on a rolling basis, so early submissions are encouraged.
 While you may hear from us within a month, we often hold some pieces longer to consider compatibility for the issue as it develops.
-All authors will hear from the editors no later than May 2015.
+It is our desire to contact all authors no later than May 2016.

 Please use the link at the bottom of this page for all submissions.